 Buying your dream countertop takes both time to choose and a significant investment.
 The last thing that you want to see is stains from the foods you eat.
 You need to be cautious as stains can build up over time.
+You should also know that there is a list of items that could leave a stain on marble countertops.

 - Tea: The tannin in tea has astringent properties that can cause etching.